suertreus/ngraph-bridge/README.md

 instructions recommend using Homebrew and often people use Pyenv.
 There is also Anaconda/Miniconda which some users prefer.
 Ensure that you can build TenorFlow successfully on OS X with a suitable Python environment prior to building nGraph.

+## Build in docker

+Building in docker provides a consistent environment regardless of what OS you're on, where the environment includes python3.5, tooling, tensorflow and ngraph-bridge.
+Using docker as the build environment is integrated into the following scripts: build_tf.py, build_ngtf.py and test_ngtf.py.
+If these scripts are called with the option `--run_in_docker` they will reinvoke themselves within a docker container that has mounted the tensorflow and ngraph-bridge directories.
+Running within docker provides a consistent build environment while allowing the build artifacts to be output to the docker host's directories.
+Usage for each scripts is shown below:

+        ./build_tf.py --build_base
+        ./build_ngtf.py --build_base

+The `--build_base` option above will build a base container image.
+This base container image is used as the build environment.
+It can be called from either scripts

+	./build_tf.py --run_in_docker --tf_version v1.14.0-rc0 --output_dir tf

+The `--run_in_docker` option above will checkout tensorflow under ./tf, mount ./tf as /tf and build tensorflow in the docker container

+	./build_ngtf.py --run_in_docker --use_tensorflow_from_location tf --enable_variables_and_optimizers

+The `--run_in_docker` option above will mount ./tf as /tf, . as /ngtf and build ngraph-bridge in the docker container passing in the remaining flags.

+Note that the above scripts can be run on mac-os or linux and they build the same artifacts under ngraph-bridge.

 ## Debugging